Blackheath forest & River Wey

 - [*] You come to a path T-junction.
 Go right, under the main bridge on a clear path, your direction 330°, with industrial buildings on your right and the River Wey on your left.

-- Turn right on the pavement of this A road and in 35 metres cross the bridge over the river.
+- The Main route : At the junction with the A281, turn right on the pavement of this A road and in 35 metres cross the bridge over the river.
 After 80 metres, with Somerswey Cul-de-Sac on your right, cross the road.
 10 metres beyond a red brick wall on the left, turn left on a signed path, through a strip of woodland, with the river down below on your left, your direction 310°.

 - In 180 metres you emerge from the path with Wharf Cottages at your left.
 Continue ahead along a tarmac path, your direction 300°.